Frank Wess: Early life

-World War II and The 1940s
+World War II and the 1940s

 In 1941, Wess became a member of the U.S. Army.
 His ROTC bandleader had been recruiting eligible young people who could play music professionally.
-He would serve as an assistant bandleader that played a variety of music - Viennese waltzes, vaudeville, classical and marching band to name a few.
+He would serve as an assistant bandleader that played a variety of music, including Viennese waltzes, vaudeville, classical, and marches.
 It was a 17-piece swing band, and they were sent to Africa in 1942.
 During that tour, they performed in Dakar, Casablanca, Monrovia, Tlemcen, and Algiers.
 During their first gig, they played for a group of Americans, Germans, and British.
-The highlight of Wess's time with the Army Band was accompanying Josephine Baker on tours for the Allied Power's troops.
+The highlight of Wess's time with the Army Band was accompanying Josephine Baker on tours for Allied troops.

-Shortly upon returning from his time in the Army in 1944, Wess joined the Billy Eckstine and his orchestra.
-They had known each other before Wess went off to the War.
+Shortly upon returning from his time in the Army in 1944, Wess joined Billy Eckstine and his orchestra.
+They had known each other before Wess went off to the war.
 At one point, Wess went to go see Eckstine at the theater; during this interaction, Eckstine said, "look, my tenor player is going into the army.
 Come on with me."
 This interaction was fortunate for Wess, as this orchestra was legendary for being the first big band that played a new style of jazz known as bebop.
-Moreover, Billy Eckstine's Orchestra included pioneers for this new style of jazz: Fats Navarro, Miles Davis, Howard McGhee, Dexter Gordon, Gene Ammons, Leo Parker, Tommy Potter, Art Blakely.
-However, this stint did not last for too long as the orchestra disbanded in 1947.
+Moreover, Billy Eckstine's Orchestra included pioneers for this new style of jazz: Fats Navarro, Miles Davis, Howard McGhee, Dexter Gordon, Gene Ammons, Leo Parker, Tommy Potter, and Art Blakely.
+However, this stint did not last for long, as the orchestra disbanded in 1947.

-As a result of the disbanding of the Billy Eckstine Orchestra, Wess would proceed to play with the orchestras of Eddie Heywood, Lucky Millinder, and Bullmoose Jackson.
-Like with Eckstine, these stints were also short-lived as by 1949, Wess burned out again from the stress of being on the road for so much time.
+As a result of the disbanding of the Billy Eckstine Orchestra, Wess would proceed to play with the orchestras of Eddie Heywood, Lucky Millinder, and Bull Moose Jackson.
+Like with Eckstine, these stints were also short-lived, as by 1949, Wess burned out again from the stress of being on the road for so much time.
 In addition, he was fed up with the maltreatment from society during this time due to his race.
-As a result, Wess would move back to Washington D.C. to enroll at the Modern School of Music in pursuit of a Bachelor's of Music degree.
-During this time, he re-discovered the flute.
+As a result, Wess would move back to Washington, D.C., to enroll at the Modern School of Music in pursuit of a Bachelor's of Music degree.
+During this time, he rediscovered the flute.
 In high school, Wess's orchestra teacher gave him a flute, but he did not have anyone to teach him how to properly play it.
-However, this school had teachers from the National Symphony, so this represented a chance to learn the flute.
+However, this school had teachers from the National Symphony Orchestra, offering him a chance to learn the flute.